This post may contain affiliate links.

 white bean chicken chili in bowl with toppings

-• Flavorful.
-Green chiles are a dynamo ingredient in some of my favorite Tex-Mex recipes, like Green Chile Chicken Enchiladas (also featured in my cookbook) and Green Chili.
-They add a spiced-but-not-spicy, deep flavor.
+• Green Chiles.
+A dynamo ingredient in some of my favorite Tex-Mex recipes, like Green Chile Chicken Enchiladas (also featured in my cookbook) and Green Chili.

 5 Star Review